TheKotlinDev/SpringBoot-Elasticsearch-example-using-JEST/README.md

 # SpringBoot Elasticsearch example using JEST
 Example application using jest and elasticsearch inside Spring Boot

-Using JEST, this application shows how easy it is to connect up to and Elasticsearch instance.
+Using JEST, this application shows how easy it is to connect up to Elasticsearch clusters.

 ### Using Jest with an instance of ElasticSearch